CodeIncHQ/HtmlTemplates/README.md

 # HTML templates

-A collection of HTML templates wirtten in PHP 7.
+A collection of HTML templates written in PHP 7.

 ## Installation